 \section{Introduction}

-Diverse biological and engineered systems exhibit descending control, in which a central driving signal causally influences the state of multiple response variables---which cannot, in turn, influence the driver.
-In ecological food webs, environmental changes trigger complex cascades of trophic interactions \cite{rosenblatt2016climate}, while in animal nervous systems, descending neurons convey cognitive imperatives to motor circuits that implement behavior \cite{cande2018optogenetic}.
-In systems biology, master regulators such as the Hox gene family orchestrate numerous complex gene regulatory networks during development \cite{leisner2008stochastic}.
-The ubiquity of top-down control may arise from the robustness and parsimony it confers relative to the number of dynamical interactions \cite{pezzulo2016top}; however, it also introduces experimental challenges when the driving variable is not known {\it a priori}, or is not directly observable.
+Diverse biological and engineered systems exhibit descending control, in which a central driving signal causally influences response variables---which cannot, in turn, influence the driver.
+In ecology, environmental changes trigger complex cascades across food webs \cite{rosenblatt2016climate}; while in neurobiology, descending neurons convey cognitive imperatives to motor circuits that implement behavior \cite{cande2018optogenetic,vyas2020computation,nande2022bottlenecks}.
+In systems biology, master regulators such as the Hox gene family orchestrate numerous complex developmental processes \cite{leisner2008stochastic}.
+The ubiquity of top-down control may arise from robustness and parsimony, because it reduces the number of dynamical interactions needed to steer a high-dimensional dynamical system \cite{pezzulo2016top}.
+However, top-down control introduces experimental challenges when the driving variable is not known {\it a priori}, or is not directly measurable.